-Preparation time: about 30 minutes
+Preparation Time: about 30 minutes

-Cooking Time: about 1 hour and 15 minutes
+Cooking Time: 45-55 minutes

 2 teaspoons baking powder